WFYap92/Bayes-Notes/Current Projects/Presentation to M.D of Bayes.md

 ---
 Why pursue a Sales Role as a Career choice?
-- Few industries can pay you more as you put in more effort.
+- It is one of the few careers pays you more as you put in more effort.
 ---
 What can you contribute to Bayes?
 - Team player at heart, loves to share and improve the lives of others.